scalawithcats/scala-with-cats/src/pages/case-studies/validation/kleisli.md

 - We then sequence some transformations on the monad using `flatMap`.

-We can illustrate this as shown in Figure [@sec:validation:kleisli].
+We can illustrate this as shown in Figure [@fig:validation:kleisli].
 We can also write out this example using the monad API as follows:

 ```scala